Pablo Picasso painting estimated to fetch 120m dollars goes on display in London

 Other artists to feature in the collection include American painter and sculptor Jasper Johns, Dutch-American artist Willem de Kooning, American painter and printmaker Robert Rauschenberg, abstract painter Mark Rothko as well as Edward Ruscha and Andy Warhol, who were both associated with the pop art movement.

-Rothko’s 1958 piece Untitled features in the exhibition as does John’s 1986 oil on canvas art work Flags, depicting two American flags.
+John’s 1986 oil on canvas art work Flags, depicting two American flags, features in the exhibition as does Rauschenberg’s 1962 silkscreen painting which is estimated to sell at auction for between eight million and 12 million dollars.

-Warhol’s 1986 Self Portrait using acrylic and silkscreen on canvas also forms part of the collection, the piece having been completed months before the artist’s death in 1987.

-The collection, estimated to bring in well over 400 million (£327m) dollars, will be offered for sale at Sotheby’s New York in two dedicated auctions on November 8 and 9.
+The collection, estimated to bring in well over 400 million (£327 million) dollars, will be offered for sale at Sotheby’s New York in two dedicated auctions on November 8 and 9.